1.2M private workers in Calabarzon, Central Visayas to get pay hike

 READ: Inadequate, insulting wage hike

-The RTWPB in Calabarzon recategorized the grouping of areas on the basis of the income classification of local government units, and simplified the wage structure into the agriculture and nonagriculture sectors, and retail establishments employing not more than 10 workers.
+The RTWPB in Calabarzon recategorized the grouping of areas based on the income classification of local government units, and simplified the wage structure into the agriculture and nonagriculture sectors, and retail establishments employing not more than 10 workers.
 The increase brings the daily minimum wages to P450-P560 in the nonagriculture sector; P425-P500 in the agriculture sector; and P425 in retail and service establishments employing not more than 10 workers upon full implementation of all tranches.

 Workers in Rosario, Cavite, which is a first-class municipality, will have their wage increase in two tranches: P41 on the first, and P20 on the second tranche.